 Please share the Project Puppy Flyer and help spread the word, thank you!!!

 When I was younger I knew a girl that would pick up any animal that walked the streets and claim it as “lost”.
 She felt like she was rescuing these nomadic creatures but I couldn’t help but wonder if she was actually just taking a wondering pet.
 My family always had dogs that would go around the neighborhood and play.
 Sometimes they would team up with other dogs and go exploring further than they should.
 That didn’t make them lost dogs.

 However, if I had lost a dog I would want a caring soul to find my pet.
-Hopefully, the caring soul will also put some effort into returning my furry friend instead of just adopting it immediately.
+Hopefully, the caring soul will also put some effort into taking my dog to a vet by booking an appointment via a virtual veterinary services platform and returning my furry friend instead of just adopting it immediately.
 So how do you know if a pet is really lost or just checking out new territory for fun?
 Check for things like collar, tags, and how well they are groomed.
 If the animal has a home the chances are that they have a collar and are decently groomed – even if it’s an outdoor pet.

 Before you snatch up a wondering animal, try snapping a picture with your cell phone and ask neighbors if they know if it has a home.
 Chances are someone will now exactly where Fido belongs (and that he squeezes through the fence once a week).
 Post the picture on Face book or Tweet about it.
 New media has been responsible for finding pets a home on numerous occasions.
 It’s a great tool for helping our furry friends.